Morupule Wanderers FC

 Morupule Wanderers Football Club is a football club based in Palapye.
 Wanderers is also known as Bafana ba Magala or Wandy-Wandy.
-It is one of the best known Palapye-based teams.

-At the end of the 2018-19 season, the club was promoted to the Botswana Premier League by beating First Division South runners up Jwaneng Fighters in the Botswana Premier League playoffs, ending a 46-year First Division North stay.
+At the end of the 2018–19 season, the club was promoted to the Botswana Premier League by beating First Division South runners up Jwaneng Fighters in the Botswana Premier League playoffs, ending a 46-year First Division North stay.

+In 2024, the club received a vehicle from Morupule Coal Mine.